solidity-korea/solidity-docs-kr/structure-of-a-contract.rst

 :ref:`structure-function-modifiers`, :ref:`structure-events`, :ref:`structure-struct-types` and :ref:`structure-enum-types`.
 Furthermore, contracts can inherit from other contracts.

+There are also special kinds of contracts called :ref:`libraries<libraries>` and :ref:`interfaces<interfaces>`.

+The section about :ref:`contracts<contracts>` contains more details than this section, which serves to provide a quick overview.

 .. _structure-state-variables:

 State Variables
 ===============

-State variables are values which are permanently stored in contract storage.
+State variables are variables whose values are permanently stored in contract storage.

 ::

-    pragma solidity ^0.4.0;
+    pragma solidity >=0.4.0 <0.6.0;

     contract SimpleStorage {
         uint storedData; // State variable